aws-samples/ecs-deep-learning-workshop/README.md

 ### Lab 1 - Set up the Workshop Environment on AWS:

 1\.
 First you'll need to create an SSH key pair which will be used to login to the instances once provisioned.
 Go to the EC2 Dashboard and click on **Key Pairs** in the left menu under Network & Security.
 Click **Create Key Pair**, provide a name (can be anything, make it something memorable) when prompted, and click **Create**.
 Once created, the private key in the form of .pem file will be automatically downloaded.

+If you're using linux or mac, change the permissions of the .pem file to be less open.

+<pre>$ chmod 400 <b><i>PRIVATE_KEY.PEM</i></b></pre>

+If you're on windows you'll need to convert the .pem file to .ppk to work with putty.
+Here is a link to instructions for the file conversion - [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

 2\.
 For your convenience, we provide a CloudFormation template to stand up the core infrastructure.